raspberrypilearning/cd-advanced-html-css-sushi/en/step_10.md

 To get this effect you will make two links: one for the actual lightbox (the bit that pops up), and one for the thing that you click to make the lightbox appear.
 I'm going to do mine on the Attractions page of my website.
 You go with whatever page you have pictures on!

-+ Decide what things you want to appear when you click, and put them all in between a set of `a` tags to make a link.
++ Decide what things you want to appear when you click, and add them all to your page, in between a set of `a` tags to make a link.
 Make sure you give the link an `id`.
 The code can go anywhere on the page: you will be making the elements invisible in the next step!

 ```html
     <a href="#_" class="lightbox" id="boxLemur">